What is SD-WAN: How does it work and why do you need it?

 MPLS limitations

 For traditional WAN connectivity, multiprotocol label switching (MPLS) has been a key component.
-But while it delivers guaranteed bandwidth, privacy, and predictable latency, it’s expensive and is not accessible geographically.
-And with increased cloud usage, MPLS does not always offer a practical means of cloud connectivity.
+But while it delivers guaranteed bandwidth, privacy, and predictable latency, it’s expensive and is not flexible.
+And with increased cloud usage, MPLS does not always offer an efficient means of cloud connectivity.

 To combat the high costs and limitations of MPLS, many businesses are utilising broadband internet, although this comes with its own issues around reliability and latency.
 So, hybrid-WAN connections have become a compelling option, with business-critical applications sent via MPLS and everything else routed over broadband internet.